TeodoraAlina/climate-circles/README.md

 ### User Stories
 #### First time Visitor Goals
-* As a first-time visitor, I want to understand the main purpose of the site with ease.
+* As a first-time visitor, I want to understand the main purpose of the site with ease;
-* As a first-time visitor, I want to be able to navigate throughout the site with ease.
+* As a first-time visitor, I want to be able to navigate throughout the site with ease;
-* As a first-time visitor, I want the site to be visually appealing regardless of screen size.
+* As a first-time visitor, I want the site to be visually appealing regardless of screen size;
-* As a first-time visitor, I want the links to function properly.
+* As a first-time visitor, I want the links to function properly;
-* As a first-time visitor, I want to find out more about the workshops.
+* As a first-time visitor, I want to find out more about the workshops;
 * As a first-time visitor, I want to get in touch easily.

 #### Returning Visitor Goals